nf-core/configs/README.md

 ### Testing

-If you want to add a new custom config file to `nf-core/configs` please can you test that your pipeline of choice runs as expected by using the [`-c`](https://www.nextflow.io/docs/latest/config.html) parameter.
+If you want to add a new custom config file to `nf-core/configs` please test that your pipeline of choice runs as expected by using the [`-c`](https://www.nextflow.io/docs/latest/config.html) parameter.

 ```bash
 ## Example command for nf-core/rnaseq